antmbraun/antological/content/blog/software/ci/index.md

 For some background, we have two Drupal 10 websites hosted on Pantheon that share several resources, including these CI processes.
 We therefore host the processes as callable workflows in a dedicated third repo.
 Then, within the repos for each site, we have a very simple workflow for each process that only sets a value for `on`, e.g. on a set schedule or on the opening of a PR, and then calls the workflow in the host repo.

-### Callable workflow hosted in a dedicated third repo
+### Example of a callable workflow hosted in a dedicated third repo
 ```yaml
 name: Nightly dependency update